The Best Foolproof White Sourdough Bread Recipe

 After an hour, I add in the salt and the remaining 40g of water.

-I kneaded the dough and did some slap and folds for a few minutes (let’s be real: until my arms were tired).
-I then covered the bowl and let it rest.
+I knead the dough and do some slap-and-folds for a few minutes.
+I then cover the bowl and let it rest.

 Step 3: Stretch and Folds